salmandayal/covid-tracker/README.md

 ## Run on Local Machine ✈

-Download the project or clone project locally<br/>
+1. Download the project or clone project locally<br/>
-Open project directory </br>
+2. Open project directory </br>
-open terminal in directory and type
+3. Open terminal in directory and run

 ### `npm install`